merative/spm-ui-upgrade-helper/packages/gatsby-docs/src/pages/customer/customer_setup.md

 ## Docker Desktop configuration

-After installation, you must configure Docker Desktop to access paths to the directories where the tools work on the local filesystem.
+After installation, you must configure Docker Desktop to access paths to the folders where the tools work on the local filesystem.

-- The Social Program Management source code directory that provides the input data.
+- The Social Program Management source code folder that provides the input data.
-- An output directory to write the modified data.
+- An output folder to write the modified data.

 1. Open Docker Desktop.
 2. Click Settings > Resources > File Sharing.
-3. Share your 7.0.11.0 development environment directory.
+3. Share your 7.0.11.0 development environment folder.
-4. Share a temporary output directory, e.g. `/tmp/upgrade` or `c:\temp\upgrade`
+4. Share a temporary output folder, e.g. `/tmp/upgrade` or `c:\temp\upgrade`
-    - Note that the output directory will be wiped by the SPM UI Upgrade Helper, so be careful!
+    - Note that the output folder will be wiped by the SPM UI Upgrade Helper, so be careful!
 Do NOT point this at your v8 development environment.

 ![1.
 Open Docker Desktop, 2.
 Click the Settings button then Resources then File Sharing, 3.
 Add the folder you want to share with the Docker container](../../images/docker-volume-sharing.png "Docker volume sharing screenshot")